 CBD isolate and CBD shatter are the purest forms of CBD.
 In essence, CBD isolate is just marijuana with everything extracted except the CBD — in other words, CBD isolated by itself.

 Then, sometimes CBD creators add terpenes to the CBD isolate in order to form CBD shatter.
 This helps it to match the profiles of certain marijuana strains.
-Still, though the CBD isolate is super pure and potent, it does not contain THC and thus will not get you high.
+Still, though the CBD isolate is super pure and potent.
+It has zero detectable levels of THC and thus will not get you high.

 Adding CBD to your food is easy in the form of CBD isolate.
 You usually purchase this form of CBD as a powder or even small crystals.
 Then, you can simply blend these into your food.
 You can even eat it all by itself; some people remark that it has an almost cherry or minty taste.